darwinia-network/bridger/README.md

   pangolin-pangoro start
 ```

-Note: It is recommended that you create a directory specific to a bridge if you use docker to run Bridger.
+Note: It is recommended that you create a directory specific to a bridge if you use docker to run bridger.
 Here we have a `pangolin-pangoro` dir in your local config dir.

 ##### Update